open-make/BUAgrant_OSH/discussion_doc.md

 ### Certification and peer review

+#### Build the certification

 Building on the [review system that is prototyped in the open next project](https://en.oho.wiki/wiki/Home), we will demonstrate how to review technical documentaion of FAIR and open source hardware created in the academic labs  or as prototypes in publicly funded research projects (using specific hardware defined in WP1).

+We will define different level of certification, in order to lower the barrier for researchers to use that system.
+We will consider the creation of a badging system, that could be automatically added to the hardware documentation online.
+NB:Interoperability of the hardware is part of the certification process and could be one specific certification level.

+#### help reseacher document their hardware for the certification

 We will optimise the underlying review process and provide a guide and "standardised research hardware folder structure" (See GIN-Tonic project for data) to help researchers to prepare their hardware and its documentation for its peer review.

-We will define different level of certification, in order to lower the barrier for researchers to use that system.

-### Publication system (FA)

- While the peer review can be used without or prior to the publication of the hardware, we will provide a way for researchers to publish their work as non-traditional research outputs.
+### FAIR hardware

  We will consider both the production of a DOI for a snapshot of the repository (via Zenodo, Dspace or GIN), or the production of a paper similar to what JOSS is doing, or via a OJS system, as is developed in the [modern publishing project in Hamburg](https://oa-pub.hos.tuhh.de/en/).

-(Recognition and incentives):

-The system will be compatible with but different from the current publishing industry, in order to facilitate hardware citation, but avoiding unnecessary costs and a strengthening of the publish or perish paradigm.
+We will also consider the use of RRID as a PID, in order to facilitate hardware citation in the material and method section of a paper.

+ In both approach specific metadata schema will be used to label these digital object as hardware documentation.
+We will work in collaboration with datacite to allow this (?).

+  - license prescription: Cooperations on licensing issues for FAIR and open source data sharing will also be explored with relevant initiatives such as the [CERN OHL from the Open Hardware Repository](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2/).

+### Recognition and incentives:

+In accordance with advances in software citation, we will prone the citation of the hardware itself, and not of a paper presenting it.
+This will make possible the creation of metrics specific to hardware citation.

-On the other hand, we will implement a contributor role taxonomy ([CREDIT or CRO](http://credit.niso.org/)), to report the role of each author in a computer readable form, allowing for more specific recognition of hardware building and sharing skills.
+On the other hand, we will implement a contributor role taxonomy specific for hardware, in collaboration with CRO, the extension of the ([CREDIT](http://credit.niso.org/) taxonomy), to report the role of each author in a computer readable form, allowing for more specific recognition of hardware building and sharing skills.

 ### Prototyping the integration of hardware review in the publication system(s)